 style pale ale.
 Good for the style.

 The food in this place is pretty good too.
-I had a big bowl of vegetarian chili and a grilled
+I had a big bowl of vegetarian chili and a grilled veggie

-sandwich the better it tastes.
+better it tastes.

 Back to the beer.
 Next up was an unfiltered Hefeweizen that is simply delicious.
 Loaded with a

-fruity maltiness from the wheat and a slight banana-ish taste, it is as good as any Hefeweizen I
+fruity maltiness from the wheat and a slight banana-ish taste, it is as good as any Hefeweizen I have

 The British Nut Brown tasted more bold in flavor than I expected.
-It was more of a New
+It was more of a New England

-counts.
-Coming soon will be an Irish Oatmeal Stout, just in time for St Patty's Day.
+will be an Irish Oatmeal Stout, just in time for St Patty's Day.

-Harvest Moon Brewery and Cafe is overall a great place to visit, with a good solid line-up of
+Harvest Moon Brewery and Cafe is overall a great place to visit, with a good solid line-up of beer to

 I would rate the place at four out of five barley sacks.